percepio/Tracealyzer-STM32CubeIDE-SWO/README.md

 # Tracealyzer streaming with STLINK v3

-This example project shows how to use Tracealyzer in combination with the onboard STLINK v3 to stream TraceRecorder data with good performance on STM32 microcontrollers.
+This example project shows how to use Tracealyzer with the STLINK v3 to stream TraceRecorder data with good performance on STM32 microcontrollers.
+In our experiments, trace data can be streamed at over 600 KB/s, and for over 10 minutes without losing a single byte.

 The project is for the [B-U585I-IOT02A](https://www.st.com/en/evaluation-tools/b-u585i-iot02a.html) board but can easily be replicated for other STM32 devices using cores like Arm Cortex-M3, M4, M7, M33 and above.

 [Percepio TraceRecorder](https://github.com/percepio/TraceRecorderSource) supports various popular real-time operating systems such as FreeRTOS and Zephyr, as well as bare metal applications.

 The demo project is a minimal bare-metal application with a simple loop producing TraceRecorder events, mainly intended to test the performance and reliablity of the STLINK streaming.
 This is not intended to demonstrate the full capabilities of Tracealyzer.

 Learn more about Tracealyzer on the [Tracealyzer product page](https://percepio.com/tracealyzer).